GoldenStack/insecure-website/README.md

 and when i say "soon" i mean right now.

-it's just going to be a stupid little app where each user's "profile" shows their username and a little grid of checkboxes. yep. this is all the customization that exists.
+it's just going to be a stupid little app where each user's "profile" shows their username and a little grid of checkboxes.

+yep. this is all the customization that exists. i just wanted to make something nice and simple so i could give up the concept of security